jerosanchez/fastapi-service/README.md

 - Search for `fastapi-service`, `MyApp`, and `jerosanchez` across the codebase
 - Ensure all references point to your new project name

-### 5. Run and test the basic service
+### 5. Run, test, and verify your changes

-Start the FastAPI service:
+Start the FastAPI service locally:

 ```sh
 make start